uninestindia-crypto/UniNest-/apps/mobile/MOBILE_PLAN.md

 - [ ] Configure scheme handling in `app.config.ts` ✅ (already done)
 - [ ] Implement universal links for iOS
 - [ ] Implement App Links for Android

+#### [SKIPPED] Chat/Messaging System
+> **Note**: Chat is currently retired on the web platform to focus on bookings/workspace.
+Mobile implementation will be skipped to align with business logic.

 ### Phase 2: Enhanced Features (Priority: MEDIUM)